MarietteO/Excelprojects/Microsoft_Excel_102.md

 Click anywhere in your list -> Home Tab -> Styles -> Format as Table<br>
 Now you also have a new "Design" tab with features like "remove dupicates".<br>
 Design -> Table Style Options -> Total Row.
 Now you will have a "Total" row at the bottom of your list showing the number of records, but there is a dropdown menu where you can change the function to "Sum" etc.<br>
-To add new rows at the bottom (above "Total"), click on the small black triangle in the corner of the bottom right cell, and drag it down.<br>
-<br> The Total will update as you add new records.<br>
+To add new rows at the bottom (above "Total"), click on the small black triangle in the corner of the bottom right cell, and drag it down.
+The Total will update as you add new records.<br>
-TODO: Start at 78
+<b>Using Conditional Formatting to Find Duplicates:</b><br>
+Control+Shift+Down Arrow to select the relevant column.<br>
+Home -> Styles -> Conditional Formatting -> Highlight Cell Rules -> Duplicate Values<br>
+<b>Removing Duplicates:</b>
+If your list has been formatted as a table, you have the Design Tab -> (on the far left:)Remove Duplicates<br>
+Otherwise, Data Tab -> Data Tools -> Remove Duplicates